The Top 5 Reasons to use Mulch for your Landscaping

 Keeping all plants moist is crucial for their health, especially newly planted ones.
 They require even more moisture to establish a new bed, and mulch can help protect their roots.
 Dry soil causes dead or dying plants.

 3. Better Soil Health

 Mulch creates healthier soil conditions for your plants because as it decays, it feeds nutrients into the soil that your plants can use, similar to a composting effect.
-Like nature, dead organic material decays and living plants use the nutrients to grow.
+Like nature, dead organic material decays and living plants use nutrients to grow.
 You can have better soil for your garden beds just by using mulch!

-When choosing mulch for the health of your soil, make sure to choose an organic dye-free mulch that will not contaminate your soil.
+When choosing mulch for the health of your soil, make sure to select an organic dye-free mulch that will not contaminate your soil.
 You can choose many aesthetic organic mulch materials, such as bark, wood chips, straw, grass clippings, pine needles, or shredded leaves.